fossi-foundation/wishbone/src/b3/source/01_introduction.rst

 This specification does not require the use of specific development tools or target hardware.
 Furthermore, it is fully compliant with virtually all logic synthesis tools.
 However, the examples presented in the specification do use the VHDL hardware description language.
-These are presented only as a convenience to the reader, and should be readily understood by users of other hardware description languages (such as Verilog).
+These are presented only as a convenience to the reader, and should be readily understood by users of other hardware description languages (such as Verilog®).
 Schematic based tools can also be used.
 The WISHBONE interconnect is intended as a general purpose interface.
 As such, it defines the standard data exchange between IP core modules.